PART IV: Evaluating Buffer Effectiveness

 This is part of our Virtual Buffers Lab series: Understanding, Making, and Using Buffers

-This lab includes the complete titration procedure used to determine the buffering capacity of a solution.
+This lab includes the complete titration procedure used to investigate how well a buffer resists changes in pH.

 Learning Objectives